Palak Corn Recipe

 Ingredients

 Corn – Use fresh or frozen sweet corn kernels.
+If using frozen corn, soak it in warm water for 10 minutes to plump up the kernels.

 I used frozen corn, but to make it more interesting, you can roast a corn cob over direct flame until it is charred, then shuck it and add the roasted kernels to the gravy.

-Spice Powders – I used only a few basic spices—coriander powder, garam masala, and salt — in this palak corn recipe.
+Spice Powders – I used only a few basic spices, coriander powder, garam masala, and salt in this palak corn recipe.
 You can also add turmeric powder, black pepper powder, dry mango powder (amchoor), and red chilli powder if you wish.

 Other Ingredients – You will also need green chillies, cooking oil, cumin seeds, dry red chilies, red onions, garlic, fresh tomatoes, unsweetened heavy cream, and lime juice (or lemon juice).

+Adjust the chilies as per your taste.
 I used Indian green chilies, but you can use any variety you have available.

 I used canola oil, but you can use any cooking oil, such as light olive oil, sunflower oil, or vegetable oil.